loculus-project/loculus/backend/docs/runtime_view.md

 ## Initial submission

 To submit new sequences, the user calls the `/submit` endpoint and sends unpreprocessed data.
+Data may be compressed using zstd, gzip, bzip2, xz, lzma or zip.
 For each sequence, Pathoplexus creates a new row in the "sequenceEntries" table.
 It generates a new accession.
 The version number of the sequence entries is 1.